CosmoCaixa Science Museum – Rainforest & Planetarium

 - Closed: Monday's; 25th of December; 1st and 6th of January

-What to take with you for CosmoCaixa Science Museum
+Accessibility & What to take to CosmoCaixa Science Museum

-The museum is accessible from the street with no steps.
-Lifts provide full access to all the rooms for wheelchairs and pushchairs.
-The museum rooms are wide and spacious.
-This is a very child friendly museum.
+The museum is fully accessible from the street with no steps.
+Lifts provide access to all rooms for wheelchairs and pushchairs.
+The wide, open layout makes it an accessible museum in Sant Gervasi and a top museum for children.

-Bicycle anchorage points are in front of the museum.
+Bicycle anchorage points are located in front of the museum.

 CosmoCaixa Science Museum Summary of Prices